BlackBerry – A Familiar Name But Totally Revamped Business

-If you are wondering about the smartphones, BlackBerry recorded a mere $9.0 million from them in the quarter versus $16.0 million in the second quarter and $62.0 million in the second quarter of fiscal 2016.
+If you are wondering about the smartphones, BlackBerry recorded a mere $9.0 million from them in the third quarter, versus $16.0 million in the second quarter, and $62.0 million in the second quarter of fiscal 2016.

-In my previous commentaries on BlackBerry stock, I was hoping Chen would give up on the smartphone business and this looks to be the case.
+In my previous commentaries on BlackBerry stock, I was hoping that Chen would give up on the smartphone business, and this looks to be the case.

 With a healthy $2.42 billion in cash and $816.0 million in debt on the balance sheet, BlackBerry has the resources and time to accelerate its hugely successful transformation.

-Kudos to John Chen as BlackBerry stock has again become relevant in the technology sector.
-The high profit margin of 38% and return on equity of 16% reflects how well BlackBerry is doing for shareholders.
+Kudos to Chen, as BlackBerry stock has again become relevant in the technology sector.
+The high profit margin of 38% and the return on equity of 16% reflects how well BlackBerry is doing for shareholders.